 Benefits of Moving in the Spring

 Most Americans choose to move during the summer, as it’s still good weather and ideal for those with school-age children.
 Because of this, there’s a high demand for houses in the spring.
 This results in quick sales and higher offers for those looking to sell in the spring.
+The best part about this is that, despite being a sellers’ market in the spring, rates for moving companies and storage are still lower than in the summer months.

 Depending on where you live, you could take advantage of the start of garage sale season.
 Unlike moving in the colder months, you can try to get rid of any unwanted belongings by selling them a few weeks before moving.
+If you can’t sell your belongings through a garage sale before you move, there are plenty of other ways to sell your stuff before moving.

 Cons of Moving in the Spring